QR Batch Generator

 What row format should I paste?

-Use one payload per line, or use name,payload when you want predictable filenames.
+Use one payload per line when filenames do not matter, or use name,payload when you want predictable filenames.
 CSV headers are mapped when they include payload-like columns such as payload, url, content, data, qr, or value.

 Why is a row blocked?